-The Foodstuffs North Island (FSNI) Head Office and Warehouse project has delivered New Zealand’s biggest design and build industrial facility, with a 75,000m2 warehouse and associated commercial office building.
+The Foodstuffs North Island (FSNI) Head Office and Distribution Centre (DC) project has delivered New Zealand’s biggest design and build industrial facility, with a 75,000m2 DC and associated commercial office building.

 This world-class purpose-built facility is located at The Landing Business Park at Auckland Airport.
-The warehouse development also included significant land development works, an 8,500m2 office building and a 1,000 capacity carpark complex.
+The DC development also included significant land development works, an 8,500m2 office building and a 1,000 capacity carpark complex.

-The office building achieved a 5-Star Green Star design rating and is targeting a 6-star built rating for both base build and fitout.
-It is also net zero energy as the power consumption requirements are offset by the power generated from the photovoltaic installation on the DC’s roof (which is the largest in the country at the time of install).
+The office building achieved a 5-Star Green Star design rating and in February 2022 it also received a 6-Star built rating for base build.
+The building uses net zero energy as the power consumption requirements are offset by the power generated from the photovoltaic installation on the DC’s roof (which is the largest in the country at the time of install).
 This project exemplifies world leadership in green buildings and supports New Zealand on its path to a low carbon future.